axch/dysvunctional-language/dvl/examples/mandelbrot/README.md

      "examples/mandelbrot/mandel.js")
     ```

-2. Adjust the generated `__main__` function to accept two arguments
-    and use them in place of the .5 and .7, respectively.
-(This is a
-    hack around a restriction of DVL's foreign interface that is
-    incomaptible with asm.js's.)
-3. Open `mandel.html` in your favorite web browser.
+2. Open `mandel.html` in your favorite web browser.
-4. Fix all the asm.js syntax errors (you will need to see the browser's
-    Javascript console, but turn off the browser's debugger, because at
-    least in Firefox 23.0 the debugger switches asm.js off).
-5. Then click "Go!".
-If you see just a gray square, make sure you got
+3. Then click "Go!".
-    step 2 right (and reload the page).
-If it's too slow, make sure you
-    got step 4 right (and reload the page).